Five years in the making and launched for 2015 is our

 It's not suitable for children, even very capable ones.

-There is no overall weight restriction but the Free Fall's maximum weight
+There is no overall weight restriction on the trip but the Free Fall's maximum weight

 to be able to fit properly into a safety harness (you're welcome to come try one